What is Corporate finance:

 - By applying corporate finance theories and models in the real-world, it will be quite easy for corporate professionals to get the desired results.

-The concept and purpose of corporate finance should have been clear by now.
+The concept and fundamentals of corporate finance should have been clear by now.
 Corporate finance is the acquisition and allocation of corporate funds or resources, with the aim of maximizing shareholder wealth.
 It Is a combination of investment, financing, and dividend principles responsible to meet corporation’s requirements to accomplish their targets and reward their shareholders.